hrbrmstr/ohq2quarto/README.md

 ## Getting `ohq2quarto`

-The [releases](https://github.com/hrbrmstr/ohq2quarto/releases) section has pre-built binaries for Linux (x86_64), Windows and macOS (which is also signed universal binary).
+The [releases](https://github.com/hrbrmstr/ohq2quarto/releases) section has pre-built binaries for Linux (x86\_64 & arm64), Windows and macOS (which is also a signed universal binary).

 DIY folks can: